 There is hereby established a university at Grand Junction, to be known as Colorado Mesa University, which shall be a general baccalaureate and graduate institution with selective admission standards.
 Colorado Mesa University shall offer liberal arts and sciences, professional, and technical degree programs and a limited number of graduate programs.
 Colorado Mesa University shall also maintain a community college role and mission, including career and technical education programs.
 Colorado Mesa University shall receive resident credit for two-year course offerings in its commission-approved service area.
 Colorado Mesa University shall also serve as a regional education provider.

 Committed to a personal approach, Colorado Mesa University is a dynamic learning environment that offers abundant opportunities for students and the larger community to grow intellectually, professionally, and personally.
 By celebrating exceptional teaching, academic excellence, scholarly and creative activities, and by encouraging diversity, critical thinking, and social responsibility, CMU advances the common good of Colorado and beyond.

 Institutional Vision and Values

-It is the year 2020 and Colorado Mesa University has continued to mature into an institution of higher education that successfully prepares students from diverse backgrounds for lives of career and service anywhere in the world.
-Over the next decade, Colorado Mesa University will seek to be the first choice institution for students, faculty, and staff.
+Colorado Mesa University is an institution of higher education that successfully prepares students from diverse backgrounds for lives of career and service anywhere in the world.
+Colorado Mesa University seeks to be the first-choice institution for students, faculty, and staff.

-To achieve this vision Colorado Mesa University will leverage:
+To achieve this vision Colorado Mesa University leverages:

-- An adaptable, flexible approach to learning that allows students to choose from multiple and potentially integrated pathways to achieve certification, associates, bachelors, and graduate degrees.
+- An adaptable, flexible approach to learning that allows students to choose from multiple and potentially integrated pathways to achieve certificate, associate, bachelor, and graduate degrees.